pjw29/obs-rec-rename/README.md

 ### OBS recording renamer, appends full screen window title to finished recordings and instant replays.

 ## Installation
 The script, and to the best of my knowledge OBS, require Python 3.6.
 Alongside the Python install and correct settings for the Python scripts on OBS - [pywin32](https://pypi.org/project/pywin32/) and [psUtil](https://pypi.org/project/psutil/) are required.
-These can be installed via pip, but I faced issues with win32gui, so i installed that from the installer found [here](https://github.com/mhammond/pywin32/releases)
+These can be installed via pip, but I faced issues with pywin32, so I installed that from the installer found [here](https://github.com/mhammond/pywin32/releases)
 ```
 pip install pywin32
 pip install psutil